- Growing with due regard for the resource -

 In this regard, several of the soils and growing media we offer are certified by the OMRI (Organic Materials Review Institute), an international nonprofit organization whose mission is to support the growth and confidence of the global organic community through experts and independent reviews.

-GROWING WITH RESPECT FOR THE RESOURCE
+GROWING WITH DUE REGARD FOR THE RESOURCE

 For many years, sustainable peatland management and the protection of ecosystems such as its sphagnum peat moss harvesting sites have been firm commitments at Premier Tech Horticulture.
 To preserve the vitality of those areas for many generations still, Premier Tech Horticulture actively participates in the restoration of peat bogs.
 Even when knowledge was limited regarding the sustainability of resources, Premier Tech Horticulture promoted university research in that field.